jonbhanson/flutter_native_splash/README.md

   #image: assets/splash.png

   # The branding property allows you to specify an image used as branding in the splash screen.
   # It must be a png file.
-Currently, it is only supported for Android < v12 and iOS.
+It is supported for Android < v12, iOS and the Web.
   #branding: assets/dart.png

   # To position the branding image at the bottom of the screen you can use bottom, bottomRight,